CDLUC3/ezid/doc/bdb_minter_migration_notes.md

 * 1.2 Run the `diag-create-missing-minters-tmp-fix` command to create missing minters.

+Note:
+- backup the minters directory
-Note: use this temporary fix as the original command `diag-create-missing-minters.py` does not work as expected.
+- use this temporary fix as the original command `diag-create-missing-minters.py` does not work as expected.
 The original command will be replaced with a newer version after the BDB to MySQL minter migration.

 ```
 python manage.py diag-create-missing-minters-tmp-fix